-The Ohio Revised Code requires that each fund be budgeted annually.
+The Ohio Revised Code requires each fund be budgeted annually.

-Appropriations Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund level of control, and appropriations may not exceed estimated resources.
+Appropriations Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund, function, or object level of control, and appropriations may not exceed estimated resources.
 The Board of Trustees must annually approve appropriation measures and subsequent amendments.
-Appropriations lapse at year end.
+Appropriations lapse at year-end.